-- Container: Optional text field to designate container type such as box, case, sack, etc
+4) Container - Optional text field to designate container type, such as box, case, sack, etc.

-- Packsize Description: Optional text field to describe packsize
+5) Packsize Descrip - Optional text field to describe pack size

-- The Equivalence helps the system determine how a U of M relates to another.
-To set this up specify an Equivalent U of M and Equivalent Qty.
+- Note: The Equivalence helps the system determine how a U of M relates to another.
+To set this up, specify an Equivalent U of M and Equivalent Qty.

 Equivalent U of M = OZ-fl Equivalent Qty = 8